19 Best things to do in Marrakech

 Bab Agnaou

-Bab Agnaou is one of the best-known gates of Marrakesh.
-Its construction is attributed to the Almohad caliph Abu Yusuf Ya’qub al-Mansur and was completed around 1188 or 1190.
-The gate was the main public entrance to the royal kasbah in the southern part of the medina of Marrakesh.
+Bab Agnaou is one of the most iconic gates in Marrakech, built by the Almohad caliph Abu Yusuf Ya’qub al-Mansur between 1188 and 1190.
+This historic gate once served as the main public entrance to the royal kasbah in the southern part of the medina.
+Its impressive architecture is a perfect example of Almohad design, making it a must-see landmark in Marrakech.

 Saadien's Tombs